treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 * Descriptive prefixes or Hungarian notation such as `sp_` or `tbl`.
 * Plurals—use the more natural collective term where possible instead.
 For example `staff` instead of `employees` or `people` instead of `individuals`.
-* Quoted identifiers—if you must use them then stick to SQL92 double quotes for portability (you may need to configure your SQL server to support this depending on vendor).
+* Quoted identifiers—if you must use them then stick to SQL Server's [] instead of SET QUOTED_IDENTIFIER ON to escape reserved words or words with invalid characters in them.
 * Object oriented design principles should not be applied to SQL or database structures.